sumanth7-gif/ad-campaign-agent/EVALUATION.md

 ## Approach

 The agent uses a two-stage prompt strategy: a system prompt constrains behavior (JSON-only output, schema adherence), and a user prompt embeds the brief with explicit field requirements.
-Groq's `openai/gpt-oss-120b` model generates structured JSON responses, which are validated using Zod schemas and post-processed to ensure consistency.
+Groq's `openai/gpt-oss-120b` model (with automatic fallback to `llama-3.3-70b-versatile` if primary fails) generates structured JSON responses, which are validated using Zod schemas and post-processed to ensure consistency.
 Retrieval grounding injects verified product facts and historical ad metrics into the prompt to reduce hallucinations.
 A lightweight heuristic scores creatives by expected performance.

 ## Results